Treatment for OSA

 On this page, we explain the different, effective treatments available as well as lifestyle changes you can make to improve your symptoms of OSA.

-Treatment focuses on reducing the number of breathing pauses you have when you’re asleep.
-You should feel less sleepy during the day, have a better quality of life and reduce your risk of getting health complications and having accidents.
+OSA is a long-term condition, and you may need ongoing treatment to control the symptoms.
+Treatment for OSA focuses on reducing the number of breathing pauses you have when you’re asleep.
+You should feel less sleepy during the day, have a better quality of life, and reduce your risk of getting health complications and having accidents.